-QUBPT24 Archives - Primary Engineer https://www.primaryengineer.com/tag/qubpt24/ Primary Engineer bringing engineering into the classroom inspiring children, pupils, teachers parents and engineers since 2005.
-Wed, 08 May 2024 09:49:57 +0000 en-GB hourly 1 https://wordpress.org/?v=6.5.3 https://www.primaryengineer.com/wp-content/uploads/2017/04/cropped-primeng_favicon-01-32x32.png QUBPT24 Archives - Primary Engineer https://www.primaryengineer.com/tag/qubpt24/ 32 32 What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? https://www.primaryengineer.com/whats-the-latest-on-the-moving-solar-panel-prototype-by-queens-university-of-belfast/ Wed, 08 May 2024 09:49:55 +0000 https://www.primaryengineer.com/?p=9252 Back in January we shared the exciting announcement that Queen’s University Belfast, one of our Partner for Northern Ireland for our annual engineering competition, would be bringing Sam’s engineering idea...
+QUBPT24 - Primary Engineer https://www.primaryengineer.com Primary Engineer bringing engineering into the classroom inspiring children, pupils, teachers parents and engineers since 2005.
+Wed, 08 May 2024 09:49:57 +0000 en-GB hourly 1 https://wordpress.org/?v=6.7 https://www.primaryengineer.com/wp-content/uploads/2017/04/cropped-primeng_favicon-01-32x32.png QUBPT24 - Primary Engineer https://www.primaryengineer.com 32 32 What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? https://www.primaryengineer.com/whats-the-latest-on-the-moving-solar-panel-prototype-by-queens-university-of-belfast/?utm_source=rss&utm_medium=rss&utm_campaign=whats-the-latest-on-the-moving-solar-panel-prototype-by-queens-university-of-belfast Wed, 08 May 2024 09:49:55 +0000 https://www.primaryengineer.com/?p=9252 Back in January we shared the exciting announcement that Queen’s University Belfast, one of our Partner for Northern Ireland for our annual engineering competition, would be bringing Sam’s engineering idea...

-The post What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? appeared first on Primary Engineer.
+The post What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? first appeared on Primary Engineer.

 ]]>